 In terms of how builders run their companies, stop and ask yourself: Have we gotten better or worse since the crash?

-In my last two Professional Builder columns, “Survey Says,” Part 1 and Part 2, in the December 2016 and January 2017 issues, respectively, we confronted the responses, and stark consensus, from 167 builders who participated in a brief 10-question survey about the state of the nationwide trade shortage.
+In my last two Professional Builder columns, “Survey Says,” Part 1 and Part 2, we confronted the responses, and stark consensus, from 167 builders who participated in a brief 10-question survey about the state of the nationwide trade shortage.
 Among other details, the builders described the labor deficit as a significant margin-killer and declared it will get worse in 2017 before it gets better.

 But what do the trades think about all of this?
 You might guess they have some pretty strong opinions about how builders are working with them in these times of shortage.
 If only we had some way of measuring that.
 As it turns out, we do, and the results are sobering.